 Although slightly unconventional in design, watch aficionados believe that Bullhead watches are, in fact, rather comfortable in comparison to watches with side pushes.
 Especially with big dial watches, pushers on the side can easily hurt your wrist or make you feel uncomfortable.
 For all these reasons, Bullhead watches remain in style even today.
 Let’s look at some vintage and new Bullhead watches you can add to your collection.

-- 1 Best Bullhead Chronograph Watches To Consider
+- 1 Best Bullhead Watches

 - 1.1 Citizen Promaster Tsuno Chronograph Racer (AV0081-51X)